stevesitton/leadership-notes/hiring.md

 - Tell me about a time you coached them on something.
 - How would you rate the candidate on a scale of 1-10?
 You can’t say 7!
 - What's a skill you've seen them grow?
+- Of the people you have managed or worked with, in what percentile would you place this candidate?
 - What advice do you have for me as a manager to help them be successful in this role?